tienshen/coreml-ep-performance-study/README.md

 Profiling identifies `Erf` as a dominant CPU cut-maker.

-Swapping GELU for **FastGELU** removes those `Erf` kernels entirely.
-On the static tiny-systems-bert run this lowered total profile time from **2.28 s → 2.21 s**, reduced executor overhead **545 ms → 533 ms**, and let CoreML collapse to **14 larger partitions** while still covering 110 nodes (Appendix C).
-The remaining CPU work is now the light `Where/Cast/Expand` set instead of ~41 ms of `Erf` activations, so each CoreML block executes longer before bouncing back to CPU.
-The latency gain is modest (~3%) but repeatable, and more importantly unlocks clean CoreML-only graphs for subsequent FP16 experiments.

-This demonstrates that **small, targeted graph edits can outperform generic tuning**.
+Swapping GELU for **FastGELU** removes the `Erf` ops that were cutting the graph, so CoreML executes longer stretches before bouncing to CPU (Appendix C).
+The end result is only a few percent faster, but it eliminates an entire class of CPU bottlenecks and simplifies later FP16 experiments.
+Small, targeted graph edits beat broad “tune everything” attempts.

 ---